nhjschulz/cfsm/README.md

 ### The Event States Implementation

-All states from the example are implemented as an own C module in the src/example/states folder.
-There is no requirement to do it this way, but it's a reasonable way to keep things maintainable if state complexity or number increases over time.
+All states from the example are implemented in an own C module in the src/example/states folder.
+There is no requirement to do it this way, but its a reasonable way to keep things maintainable if state complexity or number increases over time.
 The following sub chapters walk through the operation handlers of the small Mario state.
 The other states are very similar and not shown here.
 Also remember that a CFSM state is just